Trimer states with $\mathbb{Z}_3$ topological order in Rydberg atom arrays: tRVB states on the square lattice

 By computing the leading eigenvalues (ordered by magnitude) $\lambda_0, \lambda_1, \dots$ of the transfer operator of length $L$ (with periodic boundary conditions), we obtain the correlation length $\xi$ as

 This quantity bounds all correlation functions in the height direction of the infinitely-tall cylinder of circumference $L$.
-The $\mathbb{Z}_3$ virtual symmetry in \cref{eq:symmetry} can be used to label the eigenvalues of the transfer operator as $\lambda^{\mathcal{Q}}_n$, where $\mathcal{Q} = 0,\pm 1$ is the $\mathbb{Z}_3$ charge and $n=0,1\dots$ is eigenvalue index starting from the largest in magnitude.
-As expected for a topologically ordered state, this symmetry is spontaneously broken, yielding an approximate 3-fold degeneracy for the largest eigenvalues from the three $\mathbb{Z}_3$ symmetry sectors: the gap between the logarithm of these eigenvalues closes exponentially in $L$~\cite{duivenvoorden2017}.
+The $\mathbb{Z}_3$ virtual symmetry in \cref{eq:symmetry} can be used to label the eigenvalues of the transfer operator as $\lambda^{\mathcal{Q}}_k$, where $\mathcal{Q} = 0,\pm 1$ is the $\mathbb{Z}_3$ charge and $k=0,1\dots$ is eigenvalue index starting from the largest in magnitude.
+As expected for a topologically ordered state, this symmetry is spontaneously broken, yielding an approximate threefold degeneracy for the largest eigenvalues from the three $\mathbb{Z}_3$ symmetry sectors: the gap between the logarithm of these eigenvalues closes exponentially in $L$~\cite{duivenvoorden2017}.
 In fact, the spectrum $E =-\log \lambda$ is analogous to the spectrum of a Hamiltonian with spontaneous symmetry breaking.
 To compute the correlation length at finite $L$ we thus consider the two largest eigenvalues in the $\mathcal{Q}=0$ sector.
 The results of numerical diagonalizations on finite cylinders are presented in \cref{fig:square:correlation}.
-These finite-size results are compared to the correlation lengths obtained from the corner-transfer matrix renormalization group (CTMRG)~\cite{baxter1985,nishino1996,nishino1997,gendiar2001,orus2009,fishman2018} exploiting the refletion symmetry along the tensor diagonal~\cite{chatelain2020}, as well as from the variational uniform matrix product state algorithm (VUMPS)~\cite{zauner-stauber2018}.
-From the numerical results, we conclude that the correlation length diverges only in the limit $\theta \to \pi/2$, while it remains finite below that value.
+These finite-size results are compared to the correlation lengths obtained from the corner-transfer matrix renormalization group (CTMRG)~\cite{baxter1985,nishino1996,nishino1997,gendiar2001,orus2009,fishman2018} exploiting the reflection symmetry along the tensor diagonal~\cite{chatelain2020}.
+For the sake of comparison, in this case we also include results from the variational uniform matrix product state algorithm (VUMPS)~\cite{zauner-stauber2018}.
+From the numerical results~\footnote{ For finite cylinders calculations we exploited the $\mathbb{Z}_3$ symmetry, blocking three tensors to make the resulting tensor neutral with respect to the symmetry.
+For CTMRG, the halting condition is based on the norm of the difference of the singular values in the corner tensor being below a prescribed tolerance.
+For VUMPS, we use the halting condition of Ref.~\cite{zauner-stauber2018}.
+For both algorithms, we set the tolerance to $10^{-12}$ }, we conclude that the correlation length diverges only in the limit $\theta \to \pi/2$, while it remains finite below that value.
 As we will discuss in the next section, long-range correlations concur with the emergence of a $\mathrm{U}(1) \times \mathrm{U}(1)$ local symmetry for $\theta=\pi/2$.
+Despite the data do not clearly rule out the presence of an extended interval of diverging $\xi$ in the proximity of $\theta = \pi/2$, the theoretical arguments in the following section, demonstrating that a local continuous symmetry emerges \emph{only} at $\theta = \pi/2$, provide further support to this claim.